Picture a day with zero backlog in your legal department.

 5 Legal Technology Trends Changing In-House Legal Departments

-To make up for some of the lost access to external expertise, legal departments are beginning to make more long-term investments in their in-house talent and technology infrastructure.
+Legal departments are beginning to make more long-term investments in their in-house talent and technology infrastructure to compensate for some of the lost access to external expertise.

-This includes the procurement of various legal tech tools and investments in training resources in a bid to make in-house counsel more efficient and in tune with the requirements of the modern legal landscape.
+This includes procuring various legal innovations and technology and investing in training resources to make law firms and in-house counsel more efficient and in tune with the requirements of the modern legal landscape.

-Additionally, the positive contributions of technology in other sectors, with the current advancements in legal tech, have been a significant motivating factor for legal leaders, who are beginning to see the many positive possibilities associated with incorporating digital technology into legal workflows.
+Additionally, the positive contributions of technology in other sectors, with the current advancements in the legal department, have been a significant motivating factor for legal leaders, who are beginning to see the many positive possibilities associated with incorporating digital innovation and technology further into legal workflows.

 The industry is expected to continue at this pace, and by 2025, funding for legal tech will have tripled.